mgd1984/reactlllm/README.md

-# Your App Name
+# ReactLLM

-Your App Name is a chat application that allows users to interact with an AI assistant.
+ReactLLM is a chat application that allows users to interact with an AI assistant.
 It uses LM Studio and runs a Mistral 7b fine-tuned model.

 ## Prerequisites